HnZGaming/Gaalsien/Instance/motd.md

 ## Tiered Tech Blocks

-Tiered tech blocks perform better in exchange for "Tech" components:
+Tiered tech blocks perform better in exchange for high-tier components.

+Following is the performance gain of each tier:

 |Component name|Performance gain|Block name example|
 |---:|:---:|---:|